Marge Simpson: Merchandising

 Marge is depicted in much The Simpsons-related merchandise, including T-shirts, baseball caps, bumper stickers, cardboard stand-ups, refrigerator magnets, key rings, buttons, dolls, posters and figurines.
-She has appeared in each of The Simpsons video games.
+She has appeared in most of The Simpsons video games.
 Besides the television series, Marge regularly appears in issues of Simpsons Comics, which were published from 1993 to 2018.
 Marge also plays a role in The Simpsons Ride, launched in 2008 at Universal Studios Florida and Hollywood.

 Marge appeared in a 2005 advertisement for Dove Styling, where her normal beehive hair was exchanged for a more stylish look for a series of ads featuring several popular cartoon women.

 In April 2004, Marge appeared on the cover of Maxim.
 She also appeared on the cover of the November 2009 issue of Playboy, becoming the first cartoon character to appear on the cover.
 The cover and a three-page picture spread, as well as a story inside entitled The Devil in Marge Simpson, commemorated the 20th anniversary of The Simpsons, but as also part of a plan to appeal to younger readers, a decision which has been criticized due to a page in which the character is depicted nude.
 Darine Stern's picture on the October 1971 cover served as the inspiration for Playboy's November 2009 cover.